Introduction to qFALL

 Benchmarking with Criterion

-Criterion supports statistical analysis of the runtime of your program.
+criterion supports statistical analysis of the runtime of your program.
 A plotting library has to be installed to generate graphs.
 You can find more information and help here:

-Commands
+Commands for Criterion

 a) cargo criterion <benchmark name regex>